- Business and Industry

 Business and Industry

-Payroll firms employing less than 50 workers account for 95% of businesses in Missouri in 2017.
+Payroll firms employing less than 50 workers account for 96.1% of businesses in Missouri in the first quarter of 2020.

 Professional services accounted for 17% of new business formations last year.

 Centene, Emerson Electric and Reinsurance Group of America are the largest Fortune 500 companies in the State.

 This brief explains which industries in Missouri are highly concentrated and why concentration analysis is important in understanding what makes a region's economy unique.